 Distinguished Teacher Award (DTA) Committee

-The Distinguished Teacher Award (DTA) recognizes exceptional dedication to the Institute’s mission and applauds the accomplishments made over the course of a career.
+For over 40 years, the Distinguished Teacher Award (DTA) has recognized exceptional teaching and dedication to the Institute’s mission and students.
 The DTA Committee reviews nominations made by the student body and recommends candidate(s) to the Senate, which confers the award jointly with the administration and Board of Trustees.
-The recipient usually addresses the student body at Honors Convocation, presents the mace at graduation ceremonies, and speaks at commencement.
+The recipient addresses the student body at Commencement and presents the mace at graduation ceremonies.

-- Dean Sidaway (Full-Time Faculty, Fashion Design, School of Design)
+- Dean Sidaway, Chair (Associate Professor, Fashion Design, School of Design)

 Senate officers are non-voting ex-officio members of every Senate committee unless otherwise elected, appointed, or specified.

 - coordinates nominations by the student body and competition for the annual medal design,

 - determines eligibility and criteria of excellence in teaching to guide review of candidates, and

 - recommends the Distinguished Teacher Award candidate(s) to the Senate no later than the March meeting of the Senate each year.

 Nominations & Elections

 The DTA committee chair and members are nominated from and by constituents and elected by the Senate each year.
 See Nominations for details on deadlines and procedures.